tkmeldrum/tkmeldrum.github.io/research/heritage.md

 {% include base_path %}

 Perhaps the greatest advantage offered by single-sided NMR is its ability to accommodate samples of arbitrary size.
-Priceless paintings, historical buildings, and famed musical instruments should not be invasively sampled to make samples compatible with traditional NMR.
+Priceless paintings, historical buildings, and famed musical instruments should not be invasively sampled, so they are not compatible with traditional NMR.
 In these cases, our magnets can accommodate these materials with ease and, when necessary, can travel to the object (e.g., historical buildings), rather than bringing the object to the lab.

 Using single-sided magnets, we have shown that different techniques conservators use to clean the surface of paintings result in different levels of solvent ingress into the structure of the paint layers themselves.
 This information enables conservators to make a better-informed decision on the method for cleaning a painting.